github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

 Then it checks the package cache for CodeQL packs which have been downloaded.
 This means that when you are developing queries locally, the local packages in the installation directory override packages of the same name in the package cache, so that you can test your local changes.

-The metadata in each `qlpack.yml`` file tells
+The metadata in each ``qlpack.yml`` file tells
 CodeQL how to compile any queries in the pack, what libraries the pack depends on, and where to find query suite definitions.

 The contents of the CodeQL pack (queries or libraries used in CodeQL analysis) is included in the same directory as ``qlpack.yml``, or its subdirectories.

 The directory containing the ``qlpack.yml`` file serves as the root directory for the content of the CodeQL pack.
-That is, for all ``.ql`` and ``.qll`` files in the pack, CodeQL will resolve all import statements relative to the directory containing ``qlpack.yml`` at the pack's root.
+That is, for all ``.ql`` and ``.qll`` files in the pack, CodeQL will resolve all import statements relative to the directory containing the ``qlpack.yml`` file at the pack's root.

 .. _codeqlpack-yml-properties: